-In Lincoln, Nebraska, Heartland Bike Share recently received a grant from AARP to help educate and engage older adults around its BikeLNK system.
+In Lincoln, Nebraska, Roam Share recently received a grant from AARP to help educate and engage older adults around its BikeLNK system.

 Unless you’re nearing 50, you’re likely not paying much attention to the work of AARP.
 An interest group for older adults, the organization was founded in 1958 and today boasts more than 38 million members — its magazine is the largest-circulation publication in the United States.
 The nonprofit’s mission is dedicated to empowering Americans 50-plus to choose how they live as they age.
 It shouldn’t come as a surprise then that, through its Community Challenge grants, AARP has embraced bicycling programs in general and bike share specifically.